 - and lit up on the instrument panel alongside messages "CHECK ABS", "CHECK BRAKING SYSTEM" and "Check ESC": ABS, ESC and emergency brake assist are deactivated.
-Braking is always enabled; - (a) , (b) , (c) and (c) lit up on the instrument panel alongside the message "Braking system fault": this indicates a fault in the braking system.
+Braking is always enabled; - and STOP lit up on the instrument panel alongside the message "Braking system fault": this indicates a fault in the braking system.